 If you don't want to cook, there's a good choice of places to eat including a restaurant attached to the golf course, two bars, a pizzeria and creperie.

-Customer reviews average 4/5 on TripAdvisor and 4.5/5 on Google Reviews.
+Customer reviews average 4/5 on TripAdvisor and 4.2/5 on Google Reviews, which works out as 82% overall.
 It's a 40 minute drive from the ferry port at St Malo.
 The spectacular island of Mont St Michael is a 40 minute drive and is worth the journey if you want to explore.

-Price: £1964 for a holiday in a 'Classic' static home in early August 2025 for a family of four.
+Price: £1550 for a holiday in a 'Comfort' static home in early August 2026 for a family of four.

 2. Le Ranolien Campsite, Côtes d'Armor (coastal, six swimming pools, positive reviews)